johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 "Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
 - Sam Harris)

+Building character is one of the only important projects in life

 [Random Interesting thoughts](#Random-Interesting-thoughts)

 # Moral duty to become more rational.